 Middles (3/4)– Anglesea Camp (Gr 4 only approx. cost $200), Melbourne Zoo (Gr 3 only approx cost. $30) House Athletics Sports, House Swimming Sports (selected students) and Cross Country.

-Seniors (5/6)– Maldon Camp (Gr 6 only approx. cost $300), Werribee Zoo (Gr 5 only), House Athletics Sports, House Swimming Sports (selected students), Summer Lightning Premiership, Winter Lightning Premiership, Cross Country and End of Year Bike Ride.
+Seniors (5/6)– Cave Hill Camp (Gr 6 only approx. cost $300), Werribee Zoo (Gr 5 only), House Athletics Sports, House Swimming Sports (selected students), Summer Lightning Premiership, Winter Lightning Premiership, Cross Country and End of Year Bike Ride or Hike.

 More information regarding these excursions/incursions/activities and other events will be conveyed to you via the classroom teachers, Compass Parent Portal and the school Newsletter.

 **Most excursions/incursions/camps/activities require payment and a signed permission note returned to the school together by a due date.
 Students are unable to participate in these activities unless payment has been made (or prior discussion with Principal/Assistant Principal/Business Manager has been had) and permission note returned to the school in sufficient time.
 All incursions/excursions are posted on Compass Parent Portal for consent and payment.